Skip to content

 Timeline integration

-Signals from all 5 areas in chronological order on one screen.
+Per-area logs in chronological order on one screen.
 Click an event → jump to the original prompt/diff/log.

 • Event → original jump